nasosev/nasosev.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am the founder of [Oneironaut](https://oneironaut.dev), a pioneering consultancy startup that focuses on the development of mathematical software by leveraging the power of category theory, functional programming, and machine learning.
-Parallel to my entrepreneurial pursuits, I am currently immersed in my third year of doctoral research at The University of Queensland's School of Electrical Engineering and Computer Science (EECS).
-My academic exploration centres around the application of sheaf theory to distributed systems and its potential for knowledge representation and reasoning.
-These combined roles in academia and industry uniquely equip me to bridge the divide between theoretical advancements and their practical application.
-My passion lies in formulating mathematically robust solutions that can be deployed to tackle real-world challenges.
+**PhD Candidate- The University of Queensland, School of Electrical Engineering and Computer Science (EECS)** Currently a third-year PhD student, my academic journey is centred around the intersection of the abstract and the practical.
+I'm deeply involved in the exploration of the application of sheaf theory and valuation algebras to concurrent and distributed systems.
+This exploration is driven by the desire to enhance the efficiency and reliability of these systems that form the backbone of digital infrastructure.

+*Research Interests*:

+- Sheaf Theory
+- Valuation Algebras
+- Concurrent and Distributed Systems

+**Founder - Oneironaut**
+I'm the founder of [Oneironaut](https://oneironaut.dev), a mathematical software consultancy.
+We leverage a distinctive blend of category theory, sheaf theory, functional programming, and machine learning in knowledge representation & reasoning and predictive analytics.
+This enables us to create bespoke, effective, and innovative solutions for our clients' complex problems.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.